Explore health content from A to Z.

 Palpitations (an extra or skipped heartbeat)

 Pacemaker.
 This is a device that is placed in the chest with leads (wires) attached to the heart.
 It is placed in the abdomen if it’s for a newborn or infant.
-This device is used to start the electrical signal that makes the heart beat at a regular rate.
+This device is used to create the electrical signal that makes the heart beat at a regular rate.
 A pacemaker may be used if the SA or AV node is not working properly.

 Implantable cardioverter defibrillator (ICD).
 This is a device that is placed in the chest.
 It tracks the heart rate.
-It sends an electric shock to the heart to stop a dangerous fast heart rhythm when needed.
+It sends an electric shock to the heart to stop a dangerous fast heart rhythm if needed.